ZaleX0/ElectronicsStore/README.md

 ```

 2. Initiate database
-    - Choose `ReadingList` as Default project in Package Manager Console.
     - Run `update-database` command.
 > Sample data would be inserted into database automatically by using the [BrandAndProductSeeder](ElectronicsStore.Services/BrandAndProductSeeder.cs)